Lab 6 Writing Assignment

 Statement of Work

 Write a full technical memorandum (report) about Lab 6 that describes the experiments you undertook, your analysis, and your results.
-This memo may be up to 5 pages long.
+This memo may be up to 5 pages long including references.

 Be sure to include the following sections:

-• A description of the experimental methods you use
+- the experimental and computational methods you use

-• A section reporting your experimental data in figures and tables as appropriate
+- reports your experimental and computational data in captioned figures and tables (as appropriate)

-• A conclusion which describes the important quantitative takeaways and describes areas for future work.
+- A Conclusion section which summarizes the important takeaways, sources of error, lessons learned, and describes areas for future work.

-You have leeway in the organization of this memo, and the scientific standard of Introduction, Background, Methods, Results, Conclusion may or may not serve you well depending on your approach.
 Be sure to carefully select the appropriate topics to discuss so that your report fits in the page limit; the report won’t have room to include every piece of data asked for in the submission sheet.
+We recommend you focus on a) nose cone drag, b) robot drag, OR c) wing lift, not all three.

 Learning Objectives